KobayashiYoh/focused_area_ocr_flutter/README.md

 ```

 ## Additional information
-Thanks for loving this package.
+Thanks for loving this package.<br>
 I welcome your contribution to this package.